Steyr: Sport

 The local professional football team is SK Vorwärts Steyr who play at the Vorwärts Stadium.

-People
+Notable people

-Steyr has had a number of well-known residents or visitors, including Franz Schubert, who wrote his Trout Quintet there while on holiday, and composer Anton Bruckner, organist at the local parish church.
+Steyr has had a number of well-known residents or visitors, including Franz Schubert (1797–1828), who wrote his Trout Quintet there while on holiday in 1819, and composer Anton Bruckner (1824–1896), organist at the local parish church.
 Young Adolf Hitler spent a brief period there while he attended the Steyr secondary school in 1904, living in a room on Grünmarkt.
 The school is located in the same building as the famous Saint Michael's Church.
-Notable natives of Steyr are:
+Further notable natives of Steyr are: